arsatis/ir-legle/README.txt

 - BONUS.docx     : Explanation of the bonus component.
 - README.txt     : This file

-== Allocation of work ==

-- A0188493L: Query Refinement (QueryRefiner and WordExpander classes), more query refinement (Pseudo Relevant Feedback, part of bonus), various quality-of-life scripts when testing

-- A0218271J: Extraction of Test CSV, indexing of dataset (CSV, Zone), document weight normalization & experimentation, dictionary & postings retrieval, weighting of zones, various dataset quality- of-life script readers

-- A0200025H: Parsing and checking of query-file (QueryDetails), standard boolean “AND” algorithm [deprecated], experimented with another variant of free-text query processing [deprecated], experimented with WordNetLemmatizer instead of using PorterStemmer

-- A0206154N: Query processing (i.e., free text, phrasal [deprecated], and boolean-phrasal [deprecated]), weighing of courts during document weight computation, experimented with number of shown results (i.e., whether it affects precision)

-- All: Testing and compilation, custom synset generation

 == Statement of individual work ==

 Please put a "x" (without the double quotes) into the bracket of the appropriate statement.

-[x] We, A0188493L-A0218271J-A0200025H-A0206154N, certify that we have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
+[x] We, <redacted>, certify that we have followed the <redacted> class guidelines for homework assignments.
 In particular, we expressly vow that we have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.

-[ ] We, A0188493L-A0218271J-A0200025H-A0206154N, did not follow the class rules regarding homework assignment, because of the following reason:

--

-We suggest that we should be graded as follows:

--

 == References ==